3 Ring Circus: Plot

 Morley finally allows Jerry to perform in place of a sick clown.
 Jerry is ecstatic, but Puffo is displeased.
 He resents the cheap laughs that Jerry elicits from the audience and begins to bully him in the ring.
 The audience is upset and boos Puffo.
 After the show, Jerry tells Puffo that he is not angry with him.

 After flirting with Jill, Pete asks her about the circus's profits and receives a slap.
 Soon after, Pete explains to Jill his plan to increase his profits with gambling.
 Jill is skeptical but allows Pete to arrange some gaming tables in the midway.
 On Jill's birthday, Pete and Jerry throw her a big party.
 An inebriated Puffo announces that he is quitting but that he will consider staying if Jerry and Pete are fired.
 Pete becomes angry and punches Puffo in frustration.
 Jill later fires Puffo and replaces him with Jerry.

-Jerry starts performing under the name Jerricho.
+Jerry starts performing under the name Jerrico.
 He is an instant hit with the audience, even bigger than Saadia, who is jealous and threatens to quit unless the circus fires Jerry.
 Tired of her ego, Pete tells her to "drive carefully" and sends her on her way.
 Jill is relieved to no longer compete with Saadia for Pete's affection.

 Jill witnesses a fight between Pete's shell-game operator and a customer and then demands that Pete stop the gambling operation.
 Pete refuses and announces that he is leaving the circus.
 Sure that Jerry will follow Pete, Jill insists on leaving instead, preferring to leave the circus to Pete than to lose it entirely.

 Jerry chastises Pete for canceling a benefit performance for disadvantaged children.
 Jerry tells Pete that he "ain't nice" anymore and quits.
 Jerry and the other clowns perform the show anyway, and Jill meets them at the outdoor arena.
 Jerry's words ring in Pete's head while Jerry performs and delights the children, causing a sad-faced handicapped girl to laugh.
 When a car arrives in the ring, Pete emerges dressed in a clown suit.
 Jerry and Jill are delighted to see Pete join the fun.